xecrets/xecrets-cli/docs/index.md

 -------
 -b|--use-public-key _email(s)_
 :       Use selected loaded public key(s) for encryption.

 -c|--create-key-pair _email_ _encrypted_
 :       Create a key pair for an email moniker, in an encrypted file.

 -d|--decrypt-to _encrypted_ _clear_
 :       Decrypt a file to the given file path.

 -e|--encrypt-to _clear_ _encrypted_
 :       Encrypt a file to the given file path.

 -f|--file _name_
 :       Take options from a file.

 -g|--gpl-license
 :       Display the full GNU GPL license.

 -h|-?|--help
 :       Display this helpful help message, use again for details.

 -i|--id
 :       Arbitrary id which is returned in JSON-logging.

 -j|--json-log
 :       Enable JSON-based logging.

 -k|--use-key-pair _encrypted_
 :       Use a key-pair, from an encrypted file path.
 Password is required.

 -l|--decrypt-to-folder _encrypted_ [_folder_]
 :       Decrypt a file path with it's original name to a destination folder.
         If _folder_ is not provided, the _encrypted_'s folder will be used.

 -n|--environment _variable_
 :       Take options from environment variable.

 -o|--progress
 :       Continuously log progress.

 -p|--password _secret_
 :       A password to use for encryption or decryption.

 -q|--quiet
 :       Do not display any messages or progress (global).

 -r|--dryrun
 :       Only perform a dry run without actually modifying anything (global).

 -s|--stdout
 :       Write log output to stdout instead of stderr (global).

 -t|--text-log
 :       Enable text-based console log.

 -u|--load-public-key _file(s)_
 :       Load public key(s) from file(s).

 -v|--overwrite
-:       Overwrite files instead of using alternate target name (global).
+:       Overwrite files instead of using alternate target name.

 -w|--wipe _file_
 :       Securely wipe and delete a file.

 -x|--export-public-key _email_ _file_
 :       Export a public key.

 --platform
 :       Display the platform the program is running on.

 --echo
 :       Display the command line received by the program.

 --debug-break
 :       Break into debugger when executing this argument.

 --debug-break-parse
 :       Break into debugger when parsing this argument.

 --argument-markdown
 :       Display help texts as markdown.

---cli-options-code-export
+--cli-crash-log _file_
+:       Write crash log here (global).

+--cli-license _jwt-license_
+:       Use this license.
+Overrides any others found (global).

+--options-code-export
 :       Display C# source code for options.

 --cli-version
 :       Display the CLI API version.

 --internal
 :       Display help for internal use commands and disable splash (global).

 --jwt-audience _audience_
 :       Set audience email for JWT.

 --jwt-claims _expiration_ _claims_
 :       Set days until expiration and claims JSON.

 --jwt-create-key-pair _private-pem_ _public-pem_
 :       Create JWT keypair as PEM files.

 --jwt-issuer _issuer_
 :       Set issuer email for JWT.

 --jwt-sign _signed-jwt_
 :       Sign and write JWT to file.

 --jwt-private-key _private-pem_
 :       Use a private key PEM file for signing.

 --jwt-verify _public-pem_ _signed-jwt_
 :       Verify a signed JWT file using a public PEM file.
---license _jwt-license_
-:       Use this license.
-Overrides any others found (global).

 Options are processed in order and may appear multiple times, except when 'global'.
 Arguments such as _email_ are required placeholders.
 Flags may be